 Vanilla Extract.
 Another interesting flavor to add to your date slices, vanilla extract has a musky and woody sweetness that will easily blend with the taste of the dates in this recipe.

 Plain Flour.
-This recipe will be so incomplete and will have a lumpy structure and texture without the presence of plain flour.
 Plain flour gives this recipe its mass and volume so long as you add the right amount needed.

 Baking Powder and Baking Soda.
 Let the batter rise to give you a soft and chewy texture by adding baking powder and baking soda.

-- Some may think that this recipe is too plain, too simple, and somehow lacking.
-Diminish that thought and add to the mixture cocoa powder for chocolatey flavor!
+- Add to the mixture cocoa powder for chocolatey flavor!
 Who would say no to chocolate date slices?

 - You may add a pinch of cinnamon, nutmeg or dry ginger to the crumble mixture.